ryasmi/rulr/src/sanitizationRules/sanitizeBasicAuthFromString/readme.md

 This function uses `rulr.isBasicAuthAsString` and can be used when you want to sanitize an input to be basic auth from a string as shown in the example below.
 This function should only throw `rulr.InvalidBasicAuthAsString`.

-Note: `isBasicAuthFromString` and `InvalidBasicAuthFromString` are deprecated, please use `isBasicAuthAsString` and `InvalidBasicAuthAsString` instead.

 ```ts
 import * as rulr from 'rulr'